-They may be one of the biggest trends for the season ahead (thanks to Marianne in Normal People) but fringes are not a one style fits all type of affair.
-Oh no, no, no. Your hair type will pretty much decide which one you can go for.
-We got hair stylist Neil Moodie to impart his wisdom on all things fringes so you can make the most informed decision of your life.
+Recently spotted on Dua Lipa and Geri Halliwell, fringes have become one of the hottest 2021 trends thus far.
+The bad news?
+Unfortunately they’re not a one style fits all situation.
+Your hair type will pretty much decide which one you can go for.
+The good news?
+Hair stylist Neil Moodie has imparted his wisdom on all things fringes, so you can make the most informed decision of your life.
 Yep, fringes are that important!

 Love the look of a block fringe?
 To pull it off you need…